techidaily/site-ai-video-apps/source/_posts/updated-in-2024-rotate-avi-videos-for-free-top-16-software-for-multiple-platforms.md

 Did you rush to record a video in a mistaken direction?
 Or were you just excited to film the moments without noticing the position of your camera?
 Whatever the case, if you regret recording the clip at the incorrect angle, here’s your chance to do the alteration.
 The article includes the **top 16 best free AVI video rotators** you can use on MAC, Windows, iPhone, Android, and online.
 Plus, if you’re looking for a single platform to rotate or flip videos, you can learn the complete process by following the step-by-step Filmora Video Editor tutorial that works on MAC and Windows.

-<span class="atpl-alsoreadstyle">Also read:</span>
-<div><ul>
-<li><a href="https://youtube-docs.techidaily.com/ed-in-2024-strategies-for-using-youtube-to-boost-classroom-engagement/"><u>[Updated] In 2024, Strategies for Using YouTube to Boost Classroom Engagement</u></a></li>
-<li><a href="https://fox-access.techidaily.com/2024-approved-conquering-the-crash-solutions-for-windows-10-photos-issues/"><u>2024 Approved  Conquering the Crash  Solutions for Windows 10 Photos Issues</u></a></li>
-<li><a href="https://some-techniques.techidaily.com/2024-approved-high-quality-6-video-transcription-services/"><u>2024 Approved  High-Quality 6 Video Transcription Services</u></a></li>
-<li><a href="https://screen-activity-recording.techidaily.com/2024-approved-screen-recording-pros-bandicam-or-camtasia/"><u>2024 Approved  Screen Recording Pros  Bandicam or Camtasia?</u></a></li>
-<li><a href="https://screen-activity-recording.techidaily.com/auditory-anchors-keeping-streamed-music-intact-for-2024/"><u>Auditory Anchors  Keeping Streamed Music Intact for 2024</u></a></li>
-<li><a href="https://change-location.techidaily.com/can-i-use-itools-gpx-file-to-catch-the-rare-pokemon-on-samsung-galaxy-f15-5g-drfone-by-drfone-virtual-android/"><u>Can I use iTools gpx file to catch the rare Pokemon On Samsung Galaxy F15 5G | Dr.fone</u></a></li>
-<li><a href="https://article-files.techidaily.com/enhance-file-handling-effective-methods-for-transferring-to-your-computer/"><u>Enhance File Handling  Effective Methods for Transferring to Your Computer</u></a></li>
-<li><a href="https://youtube-videos.techidaily.com/in-2024-evaluating-the-financial-returns-for-makers-on-youtube-shorts/"><u>In 2024, Evaluating the Financial Returns for Maker's on YouTube Shorts</u></a></li>
-<li><a href="https://screen-mirror.techidaily.com/in-2024-how-can-vivo-y27smirror-share-to-pc-drfone-by-drfone-android/"><u>In 2024, How Can Vivo Y27sMirror Share to PC? | Dr.fone</u></a></li>
-<li><a href="https://location-social.techidaily.com/in-2024-how-to-detect-and-stop-mspy-from-spying-on-your-apple-iphone-13-mini-drfone-by-drfone-virtual-ios/"><u>In 2024, How to Detect and Stop mSpy from Spying on Your Apple iPhone 13 mini | Dr.fone</u></a></li>
-<li><a href="https://iphone-unlock.techidaily.com/in-2024-learn-how-to-lock-stolen-your-iphone-6s-properly-drfone-by-drfone-ios/"><u>In 2024, Learn How To Lock Stolen Your iPhone 6s Properly | Dr.fone</u></a></li>
-<li><a href="https://extra-approaches.techidaily.com/in-2024-smileslice-studio-memomaestrospace/"><u>In 2024, SmileSlice Studio  MemoMaestroSpace</u></a></li>
-<li><a href="https://some-skills.techidaily.com/in-2024-ultimate-screenplay-treasures-for-each-movie-division/"><u>In 2024, Ultimate Screenplay Treasures for Each Movie Division</u></a></li>
-<li><a href="https://ai-video-apps.techidaily.com/new-2024-approved-animate-like-a-pro-the-best-free-and-paid-3d-software-for-beginners-and-experts/"><u>New 2024 Approved Animate Like a Pro The Best Free and Paid 3D Software for Beginners and Experts</u></a></li>
-<li><a href="https://ai-video-apps.techidaily.com/new-2024-approved-elevate-your-video-production-cinematic-techniques-in-fcpx/"><u>New 2024 Approved Elevate Your Video Production Cinematic Techniques in FCPX</u></a></li>
-<li><a href="https://ai-video-apps.techidaily.com/new-2024-approved-free-video-splitter-tools-online-and-offline-editors-compared/"><u>New 2024 Approved Free Video Splitter Tools Online and Offline Editors Compared</u></a></li>
-<li><a href="https://ai-video-apps.techidaily.com/new-2024-approved-get-retro-with-fcp-easy-vhs-effects-for-your-videos/"><u>New 2024 Approved Get Retro with FCP Easy VHS Effects for Your Videos</u></a></li>
-<li><a href="https://ai-video-apps.techidaily.com/new-2024-approved-mastering-adobe-premiere-top-6-tricks-for-professional-video-editing/"><u>New 2024 Approved Mastering Adobe Premiere Top 6 Tricks for Professional Video Editing</u></a></li>
-<li><a href="https://ai-video-apps.techidaily.com/new-2024-approved-take-final-cut-pro-for-a-spin-90-day-free-trial-no-credit-card-required/"><u>New 2024 Approved Take Final Cut Pro for a Spin 90-Day Free Trial, No Credit Card Required</u></a></li>
-<li><a href="https://ai-video-apps.techidaily.com/new-2024-approved-the-top-mkv-video-cutting-software-for-mac/"><u>New 2024 Approved The Top MKV Video Cutting Software for Mac</u></a></li>
-<li><a href="https://ai-video-apps.techidaily.com/new-2024-approved-the-ultimate-list-of-image-to-video-makers-free-paid-and-everything-in-between/"><u>New 2024 Approved The Ultimate List of Image to Video Makers Free, Paid, and Everything in Between</u></a></li>
-<li><a href="https://ai-video-apps.techidaily.com/new-2024-approved-the-ultimate-mac-movie-making-handbook-tips-tricks-and-tutorials/"><u>New 2024 Approved The Ultimate Mac Movie Making Handbook Tips, Tricks, and Tutorials</u></a></li>
-<li><a href="https://ai-video-apps.techidaily.com/new-2024-approved-tiktok-video-magic-how-to-reverse-speed-up-and-slow-down-your-clips/"><u>New 2024 Approved TikTok Video Magic How to Reverse, Speed Up, and Slow Down Your Clips</u></a></li>
-<li><a href="https://ai-video-apps.techidaily.com/new-2024-approved-video-tagging-tools-for-mp4-files/"><u>New 2024 Approved Video Tagging Tools for MP4 Files</u></a></li>
-<li><a href="https://ai-video-apps.techidaily.com/new-2024-approved-vlc-video-trimmer-for-mac-trim-and-edit-videos-with-ease-no-quality-loss/"><u>New 2024 Approved VLC Video Trimmer for Mac Trim and Edit Videos with Ease, No Quality Loss</u></a></li>
-<li><a href="https://ai-video-apps.techidaily.com/new-best-free-avi-video-rotation-apps-for-windows-mac-android-and-iphone-devices-for-2024/"><u>New Best Free AVI Video Rotation Apps for Windows, MAC, Android, and iPhone Devices for 2024</u></a></li>
-<li><a href="https://ai-video-apps.techidaily.com/new-breaking-boundaries-running-windows-and-mac-video-editing-software-on-chromebook-for-2024/"><u>New Breaking Boundaries Running Windows and Mac Video Editing Software on Chromebook for 2024</u></a></li>
-<li><a href="https://ai-video-apps.techidaily.com/new-create-stunning-visual-stories-best-online-collage-software-for-2024/"><u>New Create Stunning Visual Stories Best Online Collage Software for 2024</u></a></li>
-<li><a href="https://ai-video-apps.techidaily.com/new-discover-the-best-3d-video-editing-programs-for-professionals-for-2024/"><u>New Discover the Best 3D Video Editing Programs for Professionals for 2024</u></a></li>
-<li><a href="https://ai-video-apps.techidaily.com/new-do-you-recently-update-to-mac-os-x-yosemite-do-you-need-to-edit-video-files-on-this-new-system-this-article-tells-you-how-for-2024/"><u>New Do You Recently Update to Mac OS X Yosemite?
-Do You Need to Edit Video Files on This New System.
-This Article Tells You How for 2024</u></a></li>
-<li><a href="https://ai-video-apps.techidaily.com/new-fcpx-survival-guide-overcoming-common-obstacles-and-challenges-for-2024/"><u>New FCPX Survival Guide Overcoming Common Obstacles and Challenges for 2024</u></a></li>
-<li><a href="https://ai-video-apps.techidaily.com/new-from-flat-to-fabulous-converting-videos-to-vr-with-ease-for-2024/"><u>New From Flat to Fabulous Converting Videos to VR with Ease for 2024</u></a></li>
-<li><a href="https://ai-video-apps.techidaily.com/new-how-can-i-improve-the-video-resolution-and-enhance-video-quality-what-is-the-best-video-quality-enhancement-software-check-our-list-of-10-best-free-and-/"><u>New How Can I Improve the Video Resolution and Enhance Video Quality?
-What Is the Best Video Quality Enhancement Software?
-Check Our List of 10 Best Free and Paid Video Enhancers for 2024</u></a></li>
-<li><a href="https://ai-video-apps.techidaily.com/new-in-2024-10-best-free-whiteboard-animation-software-on-windows-and-mac/"><u>New In 2024, 10 Best Free Whiteboard Animation Software on Windows and Mac</u></a></li>
-<li><a href="https://ai-video-apps.techidaily.com/new-in-2024-8-best-free-online-video-stabilizers-guide-provided/"><u>New In 2024, 8 Best Free Online Video Stabilizers Guide Provided</u></a></li>
-<li><a href="https://ai-video-apps.techidaily.com/new-in-2024-free-m4a-editing-solutions-top-5-software/"><u>New In 2024, Free M4A Editing Solutions Top 5 Software</u></a></li>
-<li><a href="https://ai-video-apps.techidaily.com/new-in-2024-get-moving-best-motion-tracking-apps-for-smartphones-and-tablets/"><u>New In 2024, Get Moving Best Motion Tracking Apps for Smartphones and Tablets</u></a></li>
-<li><a href="https://ai-video-apps.techidaily.com/new-in-2024-join-mov-files-together-for-free-5-best-software/"><u>New In 2024, Join MOV Files Together for Free 5 Best Software</u></a></li>
-<li><a href="https://ai-video-apps.techidaily.com/new-in-2024-lower-thirds-mastery-tips-and-tricks-for-fcpx-users/"><u>New In 2024, Lower Thirds Mastery Tips and Tricks for FCPX Users</u></a></li>
-<li><a href="https://ai-video-apps.techidaily.com/new-in-2024-pro-video-editor-convert-casual-clips-into-cinematic-masterpieces/"><u>New In 2024, Pro Video Editor Convert Casual Clips Into Cinematic Masterpieces</u></a></li>
-<li><a href="https://ai-video-apps.techidaily.com/new-in-2024-the-ultimate-adobe-premiere-cheat-sheet-6-game-changing-editing-tips/"><u>New In 2024, The Ultimate Adobe Premiere Cheat Sheet 6 Game-Changing Editing Tips</u></a></li>
-<li><a href="https://program-issues.techidaily.com/resolving-the-issue-of-a-black-screen-in-fortnite-on-pc-a-step-by-step-guide/"><u>Resolving the Issue of a Black Screen in Fortnite on PC: A Step-by-Step Guide</u></a></li>
-<li><a href="https://facebook-record-videos.techidaily.com/setting-up-success-crafting-your-first-youtube-channel-for-2024/"><u>Setting Up Success  Crafting Your First YouTube Channel for 2024</u></a></li>
-<li><a href="https://techno-recovery.techidaily.com/top-10-most-visited-internet-destinations-a-comprehensive-guide/"><u>Top 10 Most Visited Internet Destinations: A Comprehensive Guide</u></a></li>
-<li><a href="https://ios-pokemon-go.techidaily.com/top-15-augmented-reality-games-like-pokemon-go-to-play-on-apple-iphone-13-mini-drfone-by-drfone-virtual-ios/"><u>Top 15 Augmented Reality Games Like Pokémon GO To Play On Apple iPhone 13 mini | Dr.fone</u></a></li>
-</ul></div>

 <ins class="adsbygoogle"
       style="display:block"